JohannesMilke/chat_stream_example/README.md

 # Flutter Chat API with Stream Chat
-Write a Flutter chat application by using Stream Chat API which handles most things out of the box for you.
+In this video, using the Stream API, we use their chat product and Flutter components to make a multi-room, real-time chat application.
+Stream creates a fast and easy way to integrate scalable, customizable live chat into your application using Flutter.

 Twitter: [@JohannesMilke](https://twitter.com/JohannesMilke "Twitter Johannes Milke")

 Medium: https://medium.com/@johannesmilke

-In this video, using the Stream API, we use their chat product and Flutter components to make a multi-room, real-time chat application.
-Stream creates a fast and easy way to integrate scalable, customizable live chat into your application using Flutter.

 ► Stream Chat: https://getstream.io/chat/